adrybakov/rad-tools/docs/source/user-guide/module/crystal/bravais-lattices.rst

 For each Bravais lattice system there is a function defined, which constructs the instance of :py:class:`.Lattice` class from the parameters.
-For the names of the constructors and corresponding parameters see the :ref:`tables below <library_bravais-lattices>` (for full reference see :ref:`api_bravais-lattices`).
+For the names of the constructors and corresponding parameters see the :ref:`dedicated page <library_bravais-lattices>` (for full reference see :ref:`Api reference <api_bravais-lattices>`).
 Before the main table we present an example of the usage of the constructor for the cubic lattice.

 Import